AFDM: Evolving OFDM Towards 6G+: On the Compatibility of AFDM over OFDM

 Thus, careful pulse shaping is necessary for \ac{OTFS} to retain its desired structural characteristics in practical doubly-dispersive channels, whereas \ac{AFDM} and \ac{OFDM} preserve their orthogonality and convolutional forms even with simple rectangular pulses.

-Furthermore, unlike \ac{AFDM}, where a one-dimensional cyclic prefix (with chirp periodicity) is sufficient to ensure robustness, \ac{OTFS} has recently been shown to require a so-called double cyclic prefix (in both time and frequency dimensions) to improve its robustness on top of the single time-domain cyclic prefix \cite{10531762, 10978212}.
+Furthermore, unlike \ac{AFDM}, where a one-dimensional cyclic prefix (with chirp periodicity) is sufficient to ensure robustness, \ac{OTFS} has recently been shown to require a so-called double cyclic prefix (in both time and frequency dimensions) to improve its robustness on top of the single time-domain cyclic prefix \cite{10531762}.
 This unique prefixing strategy necessitates a distinct resource allocation and indexing scheme, and also leads to increased signaling overhead and complexity.

 Overall, this section shows that \ac{AFDM} preserves the core \ac{OFDM} hardware pipeline and one-dimensional framing structure, requiring only lightweight digital chirp rotations and a re-parameterized cyclic prefix, without introducing new baseband modules or RF redesign.
-In contrast, \ac{OTFS} relies on a fundamentally different modulation domain, multi-stage 2D transform processing, and non-native prefixing and resource grids, leading to substantial transceiver and standardization divergence.
-Consequently, \ac{AFDM} emerges as a hardware- and specification-efficient evolutionary waveform candidate for next-generation systems.
+In contrast, \ac{OTFS} operates in a distinct modulation domain and, under practical pulse-shaping conditions for doubly dispersive channels, requires 2D processing and non-native prefixing and resource grids, leading to higher integration complexity relative to \ac{OFDM} (see Table~\ref{tab:complexity_summary}).
+While simplified rectangular-pulse \ac{OTFS} implementations can partially reuse \ac{OFDM} hardware, full bi-orthogonal implementations incur the multi-stage overhead quantified above.
+Consequently, \ac{AFDM} is shown to be a hardware- and specification-efficient evolutionary waveform candidate for next-generation systems.